dgamma3/ResourcesForCompetencies/Competencies/Delivery.md

 ## Level 4

 ### What it looks like
+- Understanding and recording a project's risks, and owning the mitigating actions.

 ### Resources
 - Read [Waltzing with Bears : Managing Risk on Software Projects - DeMarco and Lister](https://www.amazon.com/Waltzing-Bears-Managing-Software-Projects/dp/0932633609)